Postbaccalaureate Programs at the NIH

-If you are interested in being involved in the Postbac Committee, please contact Dr. Pat Sokolove.
+If you are interested in being involved in the Postbac Committee, please contact Dr. Yewon Cheon.

 Activities offered by the PSRP include scientific skills workshops; workshops devoted to getting to graduate school and getting to medical school; and brown bag career exploration lunches.
-Keep your eyes open for two major annual events specifically for postbacs: Postbac Poster Day, held in conjunction with the Spring Research Festival, which will allow you to share the results of your research with the NIH community and the Graduate & Professional School Fair, in the summer, which is attended by representatives of more than 100 institutions from across the U.S.
+Keep your eyes open for two major annual events specifically for postbacs: Postbac Poster Day, which will allow you to share the results of your research with the NIH community and the Graduate & Professional School Fair, in the summer, which is attended by representatives of more than 100 institutions from across the U.S.